 You will need immediate attention, so call our practice immediately.
 Rinse your mouth with warm water to clean the area.
 Apply pressure with a gauze for ten minutes to stop the bleeding.
 If that doesn’t work, use a teabag and apply pressure.
 Then use cold compresses on the area to keep any swelling down.

 Ensure your mouth is clean by rinsing it with warm water.
 Use either dental floss or an interdental cleaner to remove any lodged food or other debris.
 Never press aspirin or any painkiller against the gums near to the toothache because it may burn the gum tissue.
 If pain persists, call our dental practice.

 Objects Caught Between Teeth

 If possible, try to gently remove the object with dental floss or a dental pick.
 Never use a sharp instrument to remove any object that is stuck between your teeth.
-Floss how you normally would — slide up and down or three times until the object is removed.
-Ensure to floss gently so you don’t cut your gums.
+Floss how you normally would — slide up and down three times until the object is removed.
+Take care to floss gently so you don’t cut your gums.
 If you can’t dislodge the object with the suggested tips, contact our dental practice.

 Bitten Lip or Tongue

 Rinse mouth with salt water.
 Clean the area gently with a cloth and apply cold compresses if there is any swelling.
 If the bleeding doesn’t stop, visit a hospital immediately

 - You feel a sharp pain when you bite down